latent-to/developer-docs/docs/learn/price-protection.md

 This mode **ignores price protection entirely**.
 The transaction executes regardless of price movements, offering the fastest execution but no protection against adverse price changes or sandwich attacks.

-This mode is generally convenient for development and testing, but inadvisable with real-value liquidity on main network ("finney").
+This mode is generally convenient for development and testing, but inadvisable with real-value liquidity on mainnet ("finney").

 ### Example Comparison by Mode